mcphub.nvim

 README:

 A powerful Neovim plugin that integrates MCP (Model Context Protocol) servers into your workflow.
-Configure and manage MCP servers through a centralized config file while providing an intuitive UI for testing tools and resources.
+Configure and manage MCP servers through a centralized config file while providing an intuitive UI for browsing, installing and testing tools and resources.
 Perfect for LLM integration, offering both programmatic API access and interactive testing capabilities through the :MCPHub

 command.